Johnson City approves budget on second reading; allocates more money to EMS and 911 services

 Matherly asked city and county commissioners each for a $178,000 funding increase to bring starting pay from $13.79 an hour to $15 an hour, an 8.75% pay increase.
 A $50,000 funding increase, which was recommended by staff, would bring salaries up about 3%.
 The additional money approved on Thursday will allow starting pay to rise to around $14.60 an hour.

-Wheeley sought an additional $256,500 in funding from both the city and county to cover wage increase, among other things such as rising fuel costs and to help cover cuts in other areas.
+Wheeley sought an additional $256,500 in funding from both the city and county to cover the wage increase other things, such as rising fuel costs and to help cover cuts in other areas.

 The City Commission will consider the budget on third and final reading next Thursday, June 16.